Solutions · Use case

 Where does Veso AI NOT apply agentic workflows?

-We do not deploy agentic workflows that execute state-changing actions on production systems without a logged human-approval step — the agent proposes, an operator commits, and the audit trail captures both sides.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in those surfaces does not justify it.
+We do not deploy agentic workflows that execute state-changing actions on production systems without a logged human-approval step.
+The agent proposes, an operator commits, and the audit trail captures both sides.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in those surfaces does not justify it.

 Which industries does agentic workflows apply to?

 In our coverage footprint, agentic workflows most commonly lands in telco, technology, logistics, education.
-The specific deployment shape varies by industry — data shapes, evaluation criteria, and regulators differ enough that we re-scope each engagement against the sector it lands in.
+The specific deployment shape varies by industry: data shapes, evaluation criteria, and regulators differ enough that we re-scope each engagement against the sector it lands in.

 What data shape do you need to start a agentic workflows engagement?